 Worthy of note is the high altar, with red marble columns that support the sculptural composition of the Holy Trinity.

-Another outstanding feature is the sacristy, which for many years held the remains of King Afonso III, until they were moved to Alcobaça.
+Another outstanding feature is the sacristy, which for many years held the remains of King Afonso III, until they were moved to the town of Alcobaça.

 The African community clusters in the area because this church has had a black priest, while many other locals visit a popular hole-in-the-wall bar almost immediately in front of the church for a glass of ginginha, a local syrupy cherry brandy liqueur.

 Ride Lisbon's metro, buses, and trams for FREE with the Lisboa Card.

 Figueira Square - Busy square and transporation hub.